LobanovaEG-LobanovSV/PCAR/README.md

    - *Factor for the threshold*.
 If the software detect aggregates that are rather noise (normally appear as dim spots) than real aggregates, set this value to 2 to select stricter threshold.
 The default value is 1.
    - *Peak sensitivity for cluster analysis*.
 The factor F for clustering (separating aggregates).
 Two clusters with peak intensities I_1 and I_2 are considered different if they cannot be connected with a path intensity along which is always higher than F∙min⁡(I_1,I_2).
 The default value is 0.5.

+This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-nd/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

+Copyright (c) 2021, by Evgeniia Lobanova and Sergey Lobanov